jonlin14/to_do_Tom/README.md

 # To do List

-### Bojana Skarich & Tom Mertz
+### Tom Mertz & John Lin

 ###### March 18, 2015

 ##### Description

-Allows users to input categories and then enter tasks to add to those categories.
+Allows users to input categories and tasks.
+A user can add a task to multiple categories and a category to multiple tasks.

 ##### Technologies